byteleaphq/athena-python/docs/sdks/chat/README.md

     text='hi',
 ))

-if res.object is not None:
+if res.chat_interaction is not None:
     # handle response
     pass